 These trainings must be completed by Optum research staff members prior to the start of unstructured data collection.
-All trainings include a "Confirmation of Training Certificate"

-CT24-WI-GL02-RF02 6.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study Page 45 of 101 (for signature by the trainee) as a record of completion of the training, which must be kept in a retrievable format.
+All trainings include a "Confirmation of Training Certificate" (for signature by the trainee) as a record of completion of the training, which must be kept in a retrievable format.
 Copies of all signed training certificates must be provided to Pfizer.